Eomys/pyleecan-doc/Tests_Turorials/test.contribution.Pyleecan.md

 * ## [More Conventions](https://github.com/Eomys/pyleecan-doc/blob/master/Tests_Turorials/more.conventions.md)

-__Please notice__ : If at the end of the tutorial you don't want to develop test, know that every validation data that can help us to develop them are recquired.
-We are interested in validation datas, publications or everything you have.
+__Please notice__, if you don't have time to develop test, please talk about what are the expected results of your model / topology on the Github issues (or in the code itself).
+We are always looking for validation data, simulation results, experimental measuments, new machines, publications...
+Anything that can help us making sure that our models are working and will always be.